esciencecenter-digital-skills/research-software-support/modules/documentation/index.md

 ---
 title: Documentation
-category: Development
+category: Good Practices
 order: 13
 abstract: Why should researchers document their code?
+Which kinds of documentation are useful for what purpose?
 author: eScience Center
 thumbnail: "thumbnail-documentation.jpg"
 visibility: visible